spiceai/quickstarts/refresh-data-window/README.md

-# Temporal Refresh Data Period Quickstart
+# Temporal Refresh Data Window Quickstart

 `refresh_data_window` is a duration param that filters dataset refresh source queries to recent data (duration into past from now).
 Requires `time_column` and `time_format`(optional) to also be configured.
 Only supported for `full` refresh mode datasets.